jonnypeace/qemu/README.md

 # qemu-kvm script and netplan bridge for Ubuntu.

 Warning: This README is old and requires updates.
-With the switch to wayland, i've switched from dmenu to wofi.
+With the Ubuntu switch to wayland, i've switched from dmenu to wofi.

 Although I have proxmox servers, I have often wanted a quick repeatable way to deploy some sensible virtual machines on linux desktops that I use, and hence... this repo.